AY2526S2-CS2103-F13-1/tp/docs/DeveloperGuide.md

 Current parser and validation limitation: once optional fields (e.g., phone, email, etc.) are set using `add` or `edit`, there is no way for the user to clear them.
 Editing a field with an empty value (e.g., `n/`) is rejected by validation, while omitting the prefix keeps the existing value unchanged.

+#### Prefix-like Text in `note/` Field
+Current parser limitation: Although `note/NOTE` does not allow `/`, if it contains prefix-like substrings (e.g., ` p/` or ` r/`), it will be tokenized as new command arguments.
+This trigger validation errors for unrelated fields.

 #### Command History Log
 **Purpose**: Allows the user to view a history of previously sent commands